‘Send Mail As’ with Gmail – Fixing the Authentication Failed Error (UPDATED March 2021)

 Scroll down on the Connected Apps and Sites section and in the last box you’ll see the title ‘Allow less secure apps: on/off’ – press the switch to the right to make it go blue.
 So the title Reads ‘Allow Less Secure Apps: ON’

-Log out of your Google Apps user account and visit www.gmail.com.
+Log out of your Google Workspace user account and visit www.gmail.com.
 Enter your personal gmail username and password to login.
 Once you’re in, press the cog in the top right hand corner.
 Then click on the ‘Accounts and Import’ tab.
 Inside the ‘Send Mail As’ section click on ‘Add another email address that you own’.

 In the pop up window that appears, enter your name and the email address, then click on ‘Next Step’.

 On the next screen, if the account has been successfully added you’ll be asked to enter a verification code.
-This code will have been emailed to the Google Apps user email account you’ve just added.
+This code will have been emailed to the Google Workspace user email account you’ve just added.
 Log in to that account and grab the code, then enter it in the box.
 Or alternatively, click the link included in the email to verify your account.
 And that’s it.
 Job done 🙂 Make yourself a brew.